 - 4.1 The Local Development Scheme (LDS) sets out a three-year programme for the production of principal planning policy documents.
 This includes a detailed schedule of target dates for the completion of various stages in the production of such documents.
 The LDS is important in ensuring that an appropriate policy framework is established in a timely manner, as well as in making members of the public and other stakeholders aware of when they can become involved in its production.
-It is for the Monitoring Report to report progress of planning policy development against the LDS. - 4.2 Since the requirement for the production of an LDS was first implemented the Council has prepared a number of LDSs to publicise Development Plan production, which is a reflection of the number of changes which the Ryedale Plan has witnessed from its inception. - 4.3 On 11 October 2017 the LDS was updated and agreed by Members of Planning Committee, to accurately reflect the proposed Publication of the Local Plan Sites Document and Policies Maps.
-The following paragraphs therefore reflect this latest LDS and the current position of planning policy production.
+It is for the Authority Monitoring Report to report progress of planning policy development against the LDS. - 4.2 Since the requirement for the production of an LDS was first implemented the Council has prepared a number of LDSs to publicise Development Plan production, which is a reflection of the number of changes which the Ryedale Plan has witnessed from its inception. - 4.3 On 11 October 2017 the LDS was updated and agreed by Members of Planning Committee, to accurately reflect the proposed Publication of the Local Plan Sites Document and Policies Maps. - 4.4 The Local Plan Sites Document was adopted in July 2019, completing the suite of documents which make up the Ryedale Plan.
+The Ryedale Plan Local Plan Strategy is now due for review and preliminary work commenced on this in 2020.
+At the writing of this report (December 2020) Members will be agreeing a new Local Development Scheme in February 2021 for the project timetable for the review of the Ryedale Plan.
+The scope of the review is expected to be influenced by any Local Government Reorganisation as this could have a major impact on Plan Review Timescales.
+At the time of writing no decisions have been made by Government. - 4.5 The following paragraphs therefore both reflect this latest adopted LDS and the current position of planning policy production.
+The current and future LDS can be accessed from this link: Local Development Scheme